Taverius/vim-colorscheme-manager/README.md

 * Convenience functions for managing the colorscheme blacklist.
 * Automatically load last used colorscheme upon starting vim or (optionally) loading a session.
-* Store last used colorscheme and blacklist on file, using [tlib](http://github.com/tomtom/tlib_vim).
+* Store last used colorscheme and blacklist on file.

 ## Author
 [Taverius](http://github.com/Taverius)